-Florida, with more than 4,200 species of native or naturalized ferns and seed plants, is the third most floristically diverse state in the United States.
+Florida, with more than 4,300 species of native or naturalized ferns and seed plants and over 400 species of bryophytes, is the third most floristically diverse state in the United States.

-The Atlas of Florida Vascular Plants provides a source of information for the distribution of plants within the state.
-It also serves as a resource for the the Guide to Vascular Plants of Florida (Wunderlin, 1998; Wunderlin and Hansen, 2003) and for various regional floras, such as Clewell (1985), Long and Lakela (1971), and Wunderlin (1982).
+The Atlas of Florida Plants provides a source of information for the distribution of plants within the state.
+It also serves as a resource for the the Guide to the Vascular Plants of Florida (Wunderlin, 1998; Wunderlin and Hansen, 2003, 2011) and for various regional floras, such as Long and Lakela (1971), Wunderlin (1982), and Clewell (1985).

-Records are based on collections in the four major Florida institutional herbaria having the largest holdings of Florida plants: University of Florida (FLAS), Florida State University (FSU), Fairchild Tropical Gardens (FTG), and University of South Florida (USF).
-Additional records include specimens in the herbaria of the New York Botanical Garden (NY), Harvard University (A, GH), and the University of North Carolina, Chapel Hill (NCU).
+Species occurrences in Florida are synthesized from numerous herbaria, which together hold over 500,000 plant specimens from Florida.
+County records are based mainly on the four herbaria having the largest holdings of Florida plants: University of Florida (FLAS), Florida State University (FSU), Fairchild Tropical Gardens (FTG), and University of South Florida (USF).
+Additional significant records are found in several other USA herbaria, including other Florida herbaria such as the Florida Department of Agriculture & Consumer Services' Division of Plant Industry (PIHG), Marie Selby Botanical Gardens (SEL), the South Florida Collections Management Center (FNPS), and the University of West Florida (UWFP).

 The documented occurrence of a species in a county is indicated by shading of that county on the maps.
 The Florida keys consist of the chain of islands from Key Largo to the Marquesas Keys and the Dry Tortugas.
 Politically, they are part of Monroe County, but are phytogeographically distinct and are mapped separately from mainland Monroe County.